dictcp/uplex-varnish-k8s-ingress/docs/ref-cli-options.md

     	log to standard error instead of files
   -masterurl string
-    	cluster master URL, for out-of-cluster runs -namespace string
+    	cluster master URL, for out-of-cluster runs -monitorintvl duration
+	interval at which the monitor thread checks and updates instances of Varnish deployed to implement Ingress (default 30s) -namespace string
     	namespace in which to listen for resources (default all) -readyfile string
-    	path of a file to touch when the controller is ready, for readiness probes -stderrthreshold value
+	path of a file to touch when the controller is ready, for readiness probes
+  -stderrthreshold value
     	logs at or above this threshold go to stderr -templatedir string